anabegnini/Bixby-Car/README.md

 - Driver L298N;
 - Power bank.

-Programming languages: Python and Bixby language
+Programming languages: Python and Bixby language (including JavaScript)

 ## Goal
 Use the Raspberry Pi as a web server to receive commands from Bixby.
 Furthermore, use the raspberry as a controller for the motors and carry out locomotion according to the commands received from the virtual assistant.